Gangnam Style: Europe

 In Europe, the song was successful as well, topping the charts in almost all countries.
 "Gangnam Style" made its first European chart appearance, entering the Danish Singles Chart at number 40 on August 3, 2012.
 It reached the top ten in its fifth week, and climbed to number four in its sixth.
 For the issue dated September 14, 2012, the song became Psy's first number one on the chart, ending the one-week reign of the Danish rock band Nephew's "Hjertestarter."
 The song remained at the top position for seven consecutive weeks, tying it with "Somebody That I Used to Know" performed by Gotye featuring Kimbra for the longest running number one single on the chart for 2012.
 In its 24th week, it climbed back to the top, giving it its 8th week in that position.
 The single spent 22 straight weeks in the top ten of the chart.
 In January 2013, the International Federation of the Phonographic Industry (IFPI Denmark) certified the single 2× Platinum, denoting sales of 60,000 copies.

 The song entered the UK Singles Chart at number 196 on September 1, 2012, and in its fourth week broke into the top 40 at number 37.
 In its fifth week, the song reached the top five on the chart and eventually peaked at number one on the week of October 6, becoming the first-ever K-pop song to achieve that feat.
 While the track only remained atop the chart for one week before being overtaken by Rihanna's "Diamonds", it spent a further 17 consecutive weeks in the top ten of the chart before it fell to number twelve on the January 26, 2013, chart.
 The song was the sixth biggest selling single of 2012 with 878,000 sales, and ranked at number 24 among the top 40 most streamed tracks of the year in the United Kingdom.
 According to Official Charts Company sales data, "Gangnam Style" has become not only the 129th track to sell more than 1 million copies in the history of the UK's Official Singles Chart, but also the first million seller by an Asian music star.
-On April 9, 2013, the song became 13th most downloaded single of all time in the UK.
+On April 9, 2013, the song became 13th most downloaded single ever in the UK.